draulpozas/podcastplayer/README.md

 # podcastplayer
-Podcast client.
-Not really useful, but i learned how to parse an RSS feed while doing it.
 Not really going for the most useful thing, I just tried to learn stuff along the way.
 Thus, this project has drag-and-drop, RSS feed parsing, AJAX requests, and a sort-of-but-not-quite MVC design (empty "view" and "controller" folders included).